 - Free certificates from credible organizations empower you to keep developing and improve your practice.

-- Connecting with educators from other countries and exchanging examples of great practice online ultimately leads to opening up your classroom to the world.
+- Connecting with educators from other countries and exchanging examples of great practice online is amazing!
+It ultimately leads to opening up your classroom to the world.
 Isn’t that one of the core ideas of educational development and progress?

 - EDUCATION SHOULD BE FREE.
 For everyone.
 Everywhere.

-When it comes to selecting professional development opportunities online, there are several aspects that impact my decision:
+When it comes to selecting professional development opportunities for teachers online, there are several aspects that impact my decision:

 - The presenters need to have a certain qualification (B.Ed or an equivalent degree minimum).
 You may think that I am asking a lot from free professional development.
 That may be true, but I am not interested in attending presentations from only practitioners with experience.
-This often happens in seminars in my country – experienced teachers conduct workshops with topics that are basic, not innovative, and based solely on their personal experience.
-Education is constantly evolving, and presenting about any experience without the educational theory to support it does not promote innovation and progress.
+This often happens in seminars in my country!
+Experienced teachers conduct workshops with topics that are basic, not innovative, and based solely on their personal experience.
+Education is constantly evolving!
+Presenting any experience without the educational theory to support it does not promote innovation and progress.
 I want to attend a research-based presentation.
 It is really important for me to see how the theory is applied in practice.

-- Above all, webinar or course should also offer academic references or recommendations for further reading.
+- Above all, webinars or courses should also offer academic references or recommendations for further reading.

 - National Geographic Learning Webinars